emipa606/WesteradoWilderness/README.md

 Have you found a compatibility issue?
-Please inform us in the comments and we&apos;ll try to patch it when we can!
-Make sure to include a list of mods you&apos;ve used and any potential error messages.
+Please inform us in the comments and we'll try to patch it when we can!
+Make sure to include a list of mods you've used and any potential error messages.

 ![Image](https://i.imgur.com/AoyjZj7.png)